 Tarot cards pictured above come from these decks, (from L to R): The Antiquarian Tarot, The Fountain Tarot, and The Book of Thoth.
 The fish photo is from National Geographic.

 This essay is a re-issue of a post from my Facebook page, written in April 2015 when I was going through one of my periodic crushes on the Hermit card.
 Circumstances nowadays lead me to focus on more action-oriented cards.
-I use Facebook to advertise Present Day Tarot’s current events, like local reading appearances, promotional discounts, and gift certificates for the holidays.
+I use Facebook to advertise Present Day Tarot’s current events, like local reading appearances, promotional discounts, and classes.
 Please visit me there, too!